InstituteforDiseaseModeling/EMOD/docs/dev-regression-run.rst

 #.
 Review the output and examine any failures.

     |EMOD_s| will output the standard error and logging files, StdErr.txt and StdOut.txt, produced from
-    any simulation (see :doc:`emod-generic:software-error-logging`).
+    any simulation.
+For more information, see :doc:`emod-generic:software-error-logging` for generic, :doc:`emodpy-hiv:emod/software-error-logging` for HIV, or :doc:`emodpy-malaria:emod/software-error-logging` for malaria.
 In addition, regression_test.py will output time.txt under the regression test working directory and report_xxxx.xml under Regression/reports.
 The time report contains the |EMOD_s| version and total run time of the simulation.
 The regression report is in JUnit_ standard form and captures run information, including pass/fail/complete and time to complete.

-    ..
-TODO :doc:`emodpy-hiv:emod/software-error-logging` for HIV or :doc:`emodpy-malaria:emod/software-error-logging` for malaria.

     If a simulation completes saying the run passed but the channel order was different than the reference output, this is considered a pass.
 However, if any output completes but does not match